About Jackie Moore

 Private clinician since 1999

-Certified Emotionally Focused Couples Therapist (advanced training and supervision completed)
+Certified Emotionally Focused Couples Therapist

 ICEEFT Supervisor Candidate-in-Training for Certification in Emotionally Focused Couples Therapy